 We receive many first-time physical therapy patients who come in thinking their treatments will be painful, uncomfortable, or even agonizing due to the condition they are in.
 However, that is not the case at all!

 Are you suffering from pain as a result of injury, illness, or surgical procedure?
 If so, it is likely that you would benefit from manual physical therapy – a comfortable and effective way of treating pain.

-Our Jefferson City physical therapists have several tools in their arsenal that are meant to relieve your pain, while simultaneously improving your body’s function.
+At Optimus Health Center, our Jefferson City physical therapists have several tools in their arsenal that are meant to relieve your pain, while simultaneously improving your body’s function.

 Manual therapy – defined

 Manual therapy is just one tool in a physical therapist’s kit that allows them to mobilize stiff joints and soft tissue.
 This specialized form of treatment helps in reducing swelling, decreasing restriction, mobilizing joints, and increasing your range of motion.

 Our physical therapists have received extensive training in specialized manual therapy techniques from a wide variety of schools and instructors.